SC Concealed Weapons Permit Program (SLED website)

 10. Proper concealment techniques and drawing from concealment

-11. Qualification on the range with the instructor
+11. Proficiency/Qualification on the range with the instructor *

-* The firearms proficiency portion of the class is not required for persons exempt according to Section 23-31-210(4) of the SC Code of Laws.
+* The qualification is not required for persons exempt according to Section 23-31-210(4) of the SC Code of Laws.
 For a list of exempted persons, you may also check SLED’s website and specifically: CWP Frequently asked questions (FAQs)

 The Basic Pistol elements of this class will give you a greater depth of knowledge, skill, and attitude so that you leave with much more than simply a completed CWP application and checklist.